 3. Will you dare to live the life you want?

 Aim: To make students aware of the wide range of career options available, and get them thinking about what interests them.
+These resources focus on the sports industry as an example, to understand the abundance of opportunities available in the sector.

 4. Assumptions and influences – why you should challenge them regularly